Top 10 Best Male Singers in Punk Rock Bands

 Incredibly sick vocals.
 I have no idea why he isn't in the top 10.

-20 Alex Gaskarth (All Time Low) Alexander William "Alex" Gaskarth is an English-American musician, singer, songwriter, podcast host, and actor.
-He is best known as the frontman and vocalist of the rock band All Time Low.
+Alexander William "Alex" Gaskarth is an English-American musician, singer, songwriter, podcast host, and actor.
+He is best known as the frontman and lead vocalist of the rock band All Time Low.
+Gaskarth is also part of the pop rock duo Simple Creatures, alongside Mark Hoppus of Blink-182.

 Alex is a great singer.
 He sounds like the recorded version and just nails every note.
 He sings confidently and knows how to resonate his voice.
-His lyrics as well are beautiful.
+His lyrics, as well, are beautiful.

 Also, why is that his picture?
 Everyone else's is nice, and then they had to pick Alex being a goofball in like 2007.